AgateHQ/axate-developer-docs/docs/analytics-hooks.md

 The current flow includes the following functions:

 * `axateInit()`: Triggered when the Axate script is initialized.
-* `agateUserLoggedIn()`: Triggered once each time a user is logs in.
+* `agateUserLoggedIn()`: Triggered once each time a user logs in.
 * `agateUserLoggedOut()`: Triggered when a user logs out.
 * `axateUserHasAccessToContent()`: Triggered when a user gains access to content.
 * `agatePremiumContentRendered()`: Triggered when a premium article is purchased.

-Transaction based Hooks
+Transaction-based Hooks
 * `axateUserOnFreePeriod()`: Triggered when a user has reached the free period, only once per achievement of Free Period.
 * `axatePaidTransaction()`: Triggered when a user used real money to pay for transaction.
-* `axateBonusReadTransaction`:Triggered when a user used bonus money to pay for transaction.
+* `axateBonusReadTransaction`: Triggered when a user used bonus money to pay for transaction.
-* `axateFreePeriodTransaction()`: Triggered when a user has read for free, on weekly/daily period.
+* `axateFreePeriodTransaction()`: Triggered when a user has read for free during a weekly/daily period.
 * `axateAlreadyReadTransaction()`: Triggered when a user has already read the article.

-Page Notices based hooks
+Page Notice-based hooks
 * `axatePayNow()` - In the just read/charge automatically Page Notice, if a user chooses Pay Now and remind me later
 * `axateSetChargeAutomaticallyFromNow()` - In the just read/charge automatically Page Notice, if a user chooses Pay Now and don't remind me later